hark130/XCOM2_Randomizer/README.md

                 * Ten percent are age 18 or under
                 * Fifteen percent are between the ages of 18-24
                 * 50 percent are 25 to 44 years old
-    [ ] Expand on Props
+        [ ] Include a percent chance they were adopted abroad [ ] Expand on Props
         [ ] Establish color selection for tattoos (implement color wheel?)
         [ ] Armor style ADVENT only gets long sleeve arms